mit-rss/wall_follower/README.md

 Consider why performance on the robot might differ from performance in the simulator and what techniques you can use to improve your controller in deployment.
 Your final report on Lab 3 should briefly address these topics and include at least one evaluation metric.

+# Troubleshooting + FAQ

+We will populate this as the lab progresses!
-### Some reasons your code from Lab 2 may not be working
+* Some reasons your code from Lab 2 may not be working
   - The number of lidar beams is different than in the simulator
   - The field of view is different than in the simulator.
-- If you have a velodyne car, the lidar is not pointed forwards, it is rotated by 60 degrees.

-## RACECAR directory layout

-The RACECAR comes preinstalled with most of the software you will need throughout the course.
-We highly recommend you keep your own software organized on the car.
-It's possible your car will need to be reflashed or swapped throughout the course, so it would be good if you could easily restore your code.

-## ~/

-### racecar_ws/src

-This is where you should put your ROS modules on the car (alongside the base directory).

-### ros2_ws/

-This workspace contains all base code for the car (it makes `teleop` work properly).
-In general you should not modify this without TA support.